Bunsly/JobSpy/README.md

 By default:
 * Port: `8000`
 * Google sheet name: `JobSpy`
-* Relative path of `client_secret.json` (for Google Sheets, see below to obtain)
+* Uses relative path of `client_secret.json` (for Google Sheets, see below to obtain)

 To run the image with these default settings, use:

 Example (Windows):
 ```bash
 docker run -v %cd%/client_secret.json:/app/client_secret.json -p 8000:8000 ghcr.io/cullenwatson/jobspy